hardy2p/First-Innings-Score-Predictor-IPL-/README.md

 1. Enter the match details:
    - Batting team
    - Bowling team
-   - Overs played
+   - Overs played (must be greater than 5)
    - Current runs scored
+   - Wickets lost
+   - Runs and wickets in the last 5 overs
 2. Click on the **Predict Score** button.
 3. View the predicted score for the first innings.

 ## Model Details
-The machine learning model was trained using historical IPL data.
-It uses regression techniques to predict the score based on features such as:
-- Batting team
-- Bowling team
+The primary model used for prediction is **Linear Regression**.
+However, other models like **Ridge Regression** can be integrated for improved accuracy.

+### Inputs for Prediction:
-- Overs played
+- Overs played (must be > 5)
 - Current runs scored

-### Dataset
-The dataset used for training includes IPL match data from previous seasons.
+- Wickets lost
+- Performance in the last 5 overs (runs and wickets)

 ## Folder Structure
 ```